Kot-r/petsim-images/README.md

 > - Everything is dynamic now, hopefully it'll fetch all images now
 > - FIX: excluding Sounds because the errors slow down
 > - FIX: excluding Zones, reduced retry to 3

-NOTE: Please do not use raw.githubusercontent.com to get images to avoid rate limits & excessive usage!
-I recommend using other services that cache images on their servers instead!
-There's a few of them online which work well with GitHub.